 It’s a late fall day and most of the blooms are past peak.
 But as I unfold from the long drive that lands me at Blithewold Mansion, Gardens & Arboretum in Bristol, Rhode Island, the heady scent of roses greets me in the parking area.
 It’s too late in the season to tour the mansion, designed in the style of an English Country Manor.
-(Note: the mansion opens again November 23-January 1 for a stint of holiday tours.)
+(Note: the mansion opens again during the holidays for a stint of festive tours.)
 But the grounds are always open, and the grounds are enough.
 Lush lawn, a variety of rare trees, a walking path down to the seaside property line…it’s pure serenity just off Ferry Road.
 Still, I make a note to return in December for the chance to see the interior decked out for the season, and to learn about the Van Wickle’s that once lived here.

 Time to head to downtown Bristol.
 I park the car in the spaces alongside Independence Park and start walking.
 It’s a patriotic town, known for its enormous 4th of July celebrations—the oldest continuously celebrated Independence Day festivities in the country.
 And, yes, the July 4th parade route sports a red, white, and blue median year-round; a spirited touch.

 Antique stores, galleries, and unique shops dot Main Street, adding to the charm.
 You’d expect a memorial to fallen soldiers in such a patriotic town, but the garden area adjacent to Burnside Memorial is particularly arresting.

 A few steps down the road is Linden Place, a magnificent example of Federal style architecture, originally built by George DeWolf.
 Generations of DeWolf’s and Colt’s (two big names in this town’s history) made use of the home up until 1989 when the property became a house museum, open to the public.